nhathout/BROS/README.md

 ### 3. ROS runner test (DevTools)

+Make sure Docker Desktop (or your Docker engine) is running and the CLI is on your `PATH`.
+From a terminal run `which docker` and `docker ps`—both must succeed before proceeding.
+On macOS you can install the CLI from Docker Desktop → Settings → General → Configure Shell Completions → Install Automatically.

 With the Electron window focused, open the renderer DevTools console (`View → Toggle Developer Tools`) and execute:

 ```js